Skip to main content

 2. Auditors may verify an enclave out of band, using material committed to an append-only immutable log by an enclave.

-Confidential Inference Orchestrator Architecture
+Confidential Model Router Architecture

-1. Request Routing: The orchestrator examines incoming requests to determine the target model (e.g., from the model parameter in chat completions, or special handling for audio/document processing endpoints) and routes the request to the correct enclave.
+1. Request Routing: The router examines incoming requests to determine the target model (e.g., from the model parameter in chat completions, or special handling for audio/document processing endpoints) and routes the request to the correct enclave.

 Inference Chain of Trust